-Some tips: Software development is not a deterministic engineering discipline, but a creative design discipline.
-Developers spend more time on exploring alternatives than on building the same.
-Instead of following a predictable plan with strict requirements, expect to improve a product understanding during the whole development time.
+Some tips: Collaboration in companies works best when different groups see themselves as partners, when they define their work as an assistance for others.
+Product development is not a deterministic engineering discipline, but a creative design discipline.
+Designers and developers spend more time on exploring alternatives than on building the same thing again and again.
+Instead of following a predictable plan with strict requirements, expect a product understanding to change over time.
 Team work needs support more than it needs control.

 Communication between people

-A bigger problem than technical hurdles are usually people and the lack of communication between them.
-For example let five people work together, watch how misunderstandings grow and opinions collide in a non productive way.
+A bigger problem than technical difficulties are usually people and the lack of communication between them.
+For example let five people work together in a group, watch how misunderstandings grow and opinions collide in a non productive way.
 Let's face it, we all have to deal with incompetence, insensitivity, intimidation, arrogance and other problems.
 Hopefully not every day, but we need to develop strategies to deal with communication problems and also how to integrate different kinds of people, different kinds of groups, into our work.

-Some tips: There is a sneaking danger in all hierarchical structures, that people define themselves by their title, less by the purpose they should they fulfill.
-There's also the danger that people are tempted put their personal interests over the collective interests and the goals of the whole system.
+Some tips: There is a sneaking danger that people define themselves by their title and less by the purpose they should fulfil.
+There's also the temptation that people put their personal interests over the collective interests and the goals of the whole system.
+Be aware that hierarchical structures don't necessarily reflect the reality of interactions, they can be used to hide information in a system and they adapt slowly to changing circumstances.
 Focus on building collaboration processes not power structures.

 Health of the entire workplace

-A company can be in trouble without knowing it and problems don't always show up where they have been caused.
-Ideally there should be processes to monitor and improve the overall health condition of the workplace.
-One word to describe this is "Arbeitsfreude", a German word to describe the joy at work and the feeling-well-state at the workplace.
+Problems don't always show up where they have been caused.
+Ideally there should be processes to monitor the overall condition of the workplace.
+One word to describe this is "Arbeitsfreude", a German word which translates to joy at work.
+It describes the feeling-well-state of the workplace.
 Another word is "Kundenzufriendenheit", which translates to customer satisfaction.
 These are empathic expressions that underline the importance of the human side of work.
 For example take a group that produces great output but is unhappy, it will sooner or later collapse and needs time to raise to the next level.
 On the other hand take a motivated but inefficient group, it will produce no satisfying output and needs time to raise productivity and quality.